 No Purchase Limit

 The biggest advantage of TIPS over I Bonds is that there’s no annual purchase limit in TIPS.
-You can buy as much TIPS as you want, in all types of accounts — including IRAs and HSAs, at a broker you already use, both as individual bonds and in a mutual fund or ETF.
-You don’t have to use TreasuryDirect.
+You can buy as much TIPS as you want, in all types of accounts — including IRAs and HSAs, at a broker you already use, both as individual bonds and in a mutual fund or an ETF.
+You don’t have to use TreasuryDirect to buy TIPS.

 Interest Rate Risk

-The next disadvantage of TIPS over I Bonds is interest rate risk.
+A disadvantage of TIPS over I Bonds is the interest rate risk.

 I Bonds are guaranteed never to lose money regardless of when you cash out.
 You forfeit the last three months of interest when you cash out within five years but you’re guaranteed to have your principal back plus the interest you get to keep.
 They behave like a bank CD.

 It’s a different story with TIPS.
 You’re guaranteed to have your principal back only when you hold TIPS to maturity.
-If you must sell TIPS early, you get the market value, which can be higher or lower than your original investment.
+If you must sell TIPS early, you get the market value, which can be higher or lower than your original investment plus interest and inflation adjustments.

 Bond prices go down when market interest rates go up.
 You can lose money in TIPS over the short term even when inflation is high.
 For instance, Vanguard Inflation-Protected Securities Fund (VAIPX) invests 100% in TIPS.
-Its year-to-date return through April 25, 2022 was -4.41%, and that was with the high inflation until that point in 2022.
-The short-term return was negative because market interest rates went up in those months.
+Its year-to-date return through August 2024, 2023 was only 0.53%.
+The short-term return was low because market interest rates went up in those months.

-Although the -4.41% short-term return on the TIPS fund sounds bad, it was actually a lot better than the returns on comparable non-TIPS bond funds.
-For instance, the year-to-date return on Vanguard Intermediate-Term Treasury Index Fund (VSIGX) was -6.81% in the same period.
+The 0.53% short-term return on the TIPS fund was actually not much better than the return on a comparable non-TIPS bond fund.
+For instance, the year-to-date return on Vanguard Intermediate-Term Treasury Index Fund (VSIGX) was 0.28% in the same period.

 Breakeven Inflation Rate